HERBERT DOBY, LTCOL, USAF

 In March 1951, Herbert received recruit training at the Great Lakes station and was transferred to Memphis, Tennessee, for further schooling in aviation.
 He scored the first 100 per cent ever made in the applicant qualification test given at the local recruiting office in Bend.

-Herbert was survived by his wife and his mother, Mrs. L. L. Nuestal, 12 Lava Road, Bend.
+Herbert was survived by his wife, their children, and his mother, Mrs. L. L. Nuestal, 12 Lava Road, Bend.

 His remains were recovered on September 30, 1977 and identified on November 1, 1977.